This page may contain affiliate links. Regardless, I only recommend products and services I trust.

 The full list is below.
 And if you like this kind of info, please consider becoming a newsletter subscriber and/or following my Facebook page to see more of it.
 I send out new work at home job leads and work at home updates weekly.

-- A Pass Education – Educational assessment writing.
+- A Pass Education – Possibly worldwide.
+Educational assessment writing.
 Minimum of a bachelor’s degree required plus 2-5 hours of availability per day.

-- AutoShopper – US, UK, and Canada.
+- AutoShopper – US only.
 Seeking editorial writers for car-related site.
 Must be an auto enthusiast or very knowledgeable about automobiles. $10 to $20 per article.

-- Buy Keyword Articles – Read Review – Pays every two weeks with Paypal.
+- Buy Keyword Articles – Read Review – US only.
+Pays every two weeks with Paypal.
 Pays from one to five cents a word.

-- Content Divas – Read Review – You get assigned packages to write.
+- Content Divas – Read Review – US only.
+You get assigned packages to write.
 The pay rate breaks down to roughly $18 for every 1,000 words.

-- Content Runner – This is an article marketplace where you can write articles and post them for sale.
+- Content Runner – Possibly US only.
+This is an article marketplace where you can write articles and post them for sale.
 They pay with US bank account.
 You can find the writer registration page by going to the bottom of their main website and looking under the “Useful Links” heading.

-- Cracked – They claim to pay $100 for your first accepted article.
+- Cracked – Possibly worldwide.
+They claim to pay $100 for your first accepted article.
 You will also get a byline, so it could be good for exposure.

 - Crowd Content – Read Review – Accepts writers from US, CA, UK, and AU, possibly other countries.
 Earn 2 to 6.6 cents per word depending on your writer level.